Grand Prix (TV programme)

-Grand Prix is a British television programme based on the Formula One World Championship.
-It had three main presenters during its history: Murray Walker from 1978 to 1996, Jake Humphrey from 2009 to 2012 and Suzi Perry from 2013 to 2015.
+Grand Prix, (also simply referred to as Formula One on the BBC or BBC F1 during its' second run from 2009 to 2015) is a British television programme based on the Formula One World Championship, had three main presenters during its history: Murray Walker from 1978 to 1996, Jake Humphrey from 2009 to 2012 and Suzi Perry from 2013 to 2015.
 Among the more occasional hosts were Steve Rider, Des Lynam, Sue Barker and Lee McKenzie.

 Production

-In the early days of the programme, all races were commentated at BBC Television Centre in London due to the high costs of travelling to races with live broadcasts done on location.
+In the early days of the programme, all races apart from the British Grand Prix were commentated at BBC Television Centre in London due to the high costs of travelling to races with live broadcasts done on location.
 The team would not usually travel to non-European races to commentate unless another broadcaster paid for the travel expenses.
 Murray Walker would usually be flown to the location of the tracks to record a short scene before returning to England to watch the race from London with some broadcasts having commentary live with highlights aired or recorded commentary in highlights.
 On occasions the BBC employed a "ghost commentator" which was someone who would be in touch with the production team in London and gained access to timing monitors so that cameras could record what was occurring off the track.
 The first "ghost commentator" was Mark Fogarty with Joe Saward taking over in the early 1990s.

 Conception

 Following the excitement and interest of the 1976 Formula One season, the BBC decided to cover all races from 1978.
 The BBC originally wanted to have Raymond Baxter as commentator but his commitments with Tomorrow's World and air shows that aired on BBC taking his priority, BBC had Murray Walker on their list as well and Walker got the job.

-The corporation had initially shown the odd race that featured on the calendar from 1959 till 1977 either live in segments or in highlights but elected to go with as many races as possible from 1978.
+The corporation had initially shown the odd race that featured on the calendar from 1959 till 1977 either live in segments or in highlights (these mostly being Monaco, Belgian, British (BBC being host broadcaster), German, Dutch and Italian Grands Prix) but elected to go with as many races as possible from 1978.